-About 1 in 8 women have trouble getting pregnant, experts estimate.
+About have trouble getting pregnant, experts estimate.
 If you’re ready to start or add to your family and have tried all other fertility options, in vitro fertilization (IVF) is often your next option for having a biological baby.

 IVF is a medical procedure in which a woman’s egg is fertilized with sperm, resulting in an embryo.
 Then, the embryo is either frozen or transferred to the woman’s uterus, which will hopefully result in pregnancy.